RyanLucas3/HR_Neural_Networks/README.md

 pip install HR_Neural_Networks
 ```

-### This code base is an open-source implementation of "Certified Robust Neural Networks: Generalization and Corruption Resistance".
+### This code base is an open-source implementation of the paper ["Certified Robust Neural Networks: Generalization and Corruption Resistance"](https://arxiv.org/pdf/2303.02251.pdf).

 Holistic Robust Learning (HR) is a learning approach which provides _certified_ protection against data poisoning and evasion attacks, while enjoying _guaranteed_ generalization.
 HR minimizes a loss function that is guaranteed to be an upper bound on the out-of-sample performance of the trained networks with high probability.
 Hence, when training with HR, the out-of-sample performance is at least as good as the observed in-sample performance.
 This is both guaranteed theoretically and verified empirically.
 Robustness is controlled by three parameters: